 Imagine standing in front of a class of eager Italian or Israeli or Colombian students, trying to tell them everything you know about physics or circuits or biology.
 How do you bridge the gap in language, in culture, in learning styles?
 MISTI’s teaching programs give MIT students the opportunity to learn through teaching: how to synthesize and present what they know, how to work in a team, and how to communicate effectively with peers of a different cultural background.

 - Students apply and are selected in the fall.

-- Global Teaching Labs takes place over IAP; all other programs occur in the summer.
+- Global Teaching Labs take place over IAP; all other programs occur in the summer.

-- Participants attend MISTI Prep and Training sessions on teaching methodologies and the culture and society of the host country.
+- Participants attend MISTI Prep and Training sessions on teaching methodologies and the culture and society of their host country.

-- There are no foreign language requirements for participation in the program (except for CETI, which gives priority to students who speak Chinese)
+- There are no foreign language requirements for participation in the teaching programs (except for CETI, which gives priority to students who speak Chinese).

 Global Teaching Labs

 Through MISTI GTL, students teach STEM subjects at foreign high schools during IAP.
-Working in teams, students use MIT online course material from OCW and MITx to prepare tailored courses that complement the host school’s curriculum and highlight MIT’s project-based learning culture.
+Working in teams, students use MIT course and online materials to prepare tailored courses that complement the host school’s curriculum and highlight MIT’s project-based learning.

 Global Startup Labs

 Through Global Startup Labs, MIT student teams teach mobile app development and incubate technologies among budding university student entrepreneurs around the world.
 Participants develop curriculum materials, software technologies, platforms, and networks that enable undergraduate students in emerging regions to develop new mobile technology startups.